Admission to the Master of Arts in Law (Professional) requires at least a second class honours level 8 primary degree (2.2 or higher).

 It is expected that many graduates of the Master of Arts in Law (Professional) will go on to enter the legal professions either as a solicitor or barrister.
 A background in a discipline other than law, together with a good quality legal education, is highly sought after by the larger law firms and is a significant asset to practising barristers.

 In addition to the professions, graduates are well placed to succeed in competitions for public service employment and to obtain positions in highly regulated industries such as pharmaceuticals, Information Technology, Banking and Finance, Insurance and Energy.

-Graduates of the Master of Arts in Law (Professional) are eligible to sit the King’s Inns entrance examination (provided they have selected appropriate subjects during the programme).
-All eight subjects examined by the Law Society in the Final Examination Part 1 are offered on the programme, although the syllabi at TU Dublin may not exactly cover all areas of the Law Society syllabi.
+Graduates of the Master of Arts in Law (Professional) are eligible to sit the King’s Inns entrance examination (provided they have selected appropriate subjects during the course).
+All eight subjects examined by the Law Society in the Final Examination Part 1 are offered on the course, although the syllabi at TU Dublin may not exactly cover all areas of the Law Society syllabi.
 Full details in relation to the requirements for King’s Inns and the Law Society are available on their respective websites.